jdaw1/placemat/Documentation/PackingStyles.md

 </div>

 The difference is the movement of the circles at (2,2) and (4,2), both towards (3,2).
-For the author&rsquo;s taste, the closer relationship of the two B0 circles means they should be touching, rather than equally spaced between A0 and C0.
+For the author&rsquo;s taste, the closer relationship of the two B0 circles (same wine in single and magnum) means they should be touching, rather than equally spaced between A0 and C0.

 ## Other flags, constraints, and sub-parameters